What Is VPD (Vapor Pressure Deficit)?

 We consider the water content of a living leaf to be 100% RH, meaning completely saturated.
 While the air is normally undersaturated.
 This enables water to flow from the plant to the air.

 If VPD is high, meaning the air is relatively dry, transpiration rates will increase.
-As the vapor pressure deficit lowers, transpiration will decrease or even cease completely.
+As the vapor pressure deficit lowers, transpiration will decrease or even stop completely.

 There is a direct connection between plant metabolism and transpiration.
 As water evaporates from the leaves, it “pulls” water through the roots.
 This water contains the nutrients required for plants to grow, develop and bear fruit.